bhekanik/blog/cl2zeveli02d1acnv3pdhel7y.md

 TypeScript prioritises looking at the `.d.ts` files ahead of the `.js` files to figure out the type information.
 If we wanted to make the definition of `createUser` available globally we would use `declare function ...` instead of `export function ...`.

 The trade-off here with using `.d.ts` files is the loss of co-location of our type definitions.
-But the benefit is that we get to use the typescript syntax which is more succinct than the JSDoc syntax.
+But the benefit is that we get to use the TypeScript syntax which is more succinct than the JSDoc syntax.

 We have achieved all this without having to install the TypeScript compiler.
 This is because the code editor (VSCode in my case) already has TypeScript support built in.
 But of course, there's the final step from this, which is to write this as a `.ts` file.
-This would then need us to add the typescript compiler.
+This would then need us to add the TypeScript compiler.

 This doesn't immediately work.
-We can use `ts-node` to run it or we can install the typescript compiler by running `npm install --save-dev typescript`.
+We can use `ts-node` to run it or we can install the TypeScript compiler by running `npm install --save-dev typescript`.
 Next, run `npm init -y` then in the `package.json` file, add the following build script:

 ```json
 // package.json